edgi-govdata-archiving/web-monitoring-ops/manually-managed/metrics-server/README.md

    nginx -s reload
    ```

+14. Enable backups for the EBS volume storing the elasticache indexes as described in the [Schedule Automated Amazon EBS Snapshots Tutorial](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/TakeScheduledSnapshot.html)

 ## ELBs

-14. Create an external-facing ELB pointed at this VM with a  listener ("target
+15. Create an external-facing ELB pointed at this VM with a  listener ("target
    group") named ``elasticsearch`` and add the VM as a target.

-15. Create an internal ELB with a listener ("target group") named
+16. Create an internal ELB with a listener ("target group") named
    ``elasticsearch-internal`` and add the VM as a target.

 ## DNS

-16. Add a A ALIAS record for ``kibana.kube.monitoring.envirodatagov.org`` aimed
+17. Add a A ALIAS record for ``kibana.kube.monitoring.envirodatagov.org`` aimed
    at the external-facing ELB.

 ## Verify